 Those with a family history of diabetes or other risk factors may need earlier or more frequent tests.

-When a person has diabetes, their health and well-being depend on proper management of blood sugar levels.
+When a person has diabetes, their health and well-being depend on managing their blood sugar levels properly.

-To improve or maintain a good quality of life, the person should:
+To improve or maintain a good quality of life, an individual should:

-These strategies can help a person with diabetes to manage blood sugar, and this may slow the progression of diabetes.
+These strategies can help a person with diabetes manage blood sugar and may also slow the progression of the condition.

-The American Diabetes Association note that IDs are now available with a compact USB drive that can contain a full medical record.
+Many medical IDs are now available with a compact USB drive containing a person’s full medical record.